You’ve finally put your Amazon FBA business up for sale. Congratulations!

 It’s very hard to decide how to negotiate an Amazon FBA exit when you don’t know how much the Amazon aggregators are usually paying, so a bit of context can give you a big advantage.
 At Benitago, we pay an average of 4-4.5 times the SDE, and we have a unique Price Match Guarantee + $250,000.
 Contact us to find out more!

-Depending on the price of your Amazon business, Amazon FBA buyers will pay you in one of three ways: upfront cash, a stability payment, or an earnout.
+Depending on the price of your Amazon business, Amazon FBA buyers will pay you in one of three ways: upfront cash, stability, or an earnout payment structure.

 Have in mind your preferred method of payment before negotiating the deal, so you don’t get distracted by the myriad options your buyer might offer.
 This will make for a faster deal, a faster exit, and quicker payment.